Free Foot & Leg Assessment

 There are many ways people use to reduce friction.
 For most people the best strategy is wearing well fitted merino padded socks.
 These socks should have built in padding to assist with small pressure areas.
 If you have bony feet, or a tendency for rubbing, wearing two pairs of socks can be the solution.
 If you often have blisters on or in between your toes, ‘toe socks’, worn under the padded merino socks, can be the answer.

 A final note on blisters, if the top of the blister rubs off and you’re left with a red raw sore, a band-aid type of dressing is not a good option as it may cause more friction.
 Instead, compound dressings are good for this, as is some taping, so long as your skin is not sensitive to the adhesive.

 We congratulate everyone who is taking on the Surf Coast trek for the challenge it provides as well as supporting a fantastic local charity which benefits our whole community.
-Total Care Podiatry is proud to support your effort by ensuring your Freedom through Mobility.
+Total Care Podiatry is proud to support your effort with a Complimentary Foot & Leg Assessment.